anandbhadoria121-hue/resume-retriever/README.md

 ### Method

-I used real job descriptions as queries, retrieved the top 10 resumes for each, and judged each result **relevant / not relevant by reading it** — using a strict bar ("does this resume genuinely look like this role?").
+I used real job descriptions as queries, retrieved the top 1 to 15 resumes (Users choice) for each, and judged each result **relevant / not relevant by reading it** — using a strict bar ("does this resume genuinely look like this role?").
 Precision@10 is the fraction of the 10 retrieved that were relevant.